 Are the Private Health Funds still providing rebates?

-As of 26 May 2020, we have received confirmation that every Private Health Fund except the funds under ARHG are currently providing rebates as normal.
-Funds under ARHG are assessing rebates on a case by case basis and will require a manual receipt.
+As of 30 July 2020, we have received confirmation that every Private Health Fund except the funds under ARHG are currently providing rebates as normal.
+Funds under ARHG are assessing rebates on a case by case basis and may require a manual receipt.
 A full list of the funds that operate under ARHG can be found in your Membership eKit.

 Can I get the Government statement that says I can work/where is the evidence that says I can work?